What Is On-Page SEO? How to Do On-Page Optimization in 2025

 High-performing SEO campaigns contain both short and long-tail keywords — and the terms you choose to target will depend on your business and goals.

-7. Content: Publish helpful content for your audience
+7. Publish helpful content for your audience

+With content, you give users a reason to visit your site.
 Whether it’s to read a blog post or check out a product page, people browse your content.
 Optimizing your content can help search engines understand and rank your content, which can lead to people finding your website.

 - Using your keywords in headings and paragraphs